Redthread Privacy Notice

 When You Contact Us

-If you get in touch with us on an ad hoc basis – whether that’s by phone, email, post or in person – we’ll collect and store the personal information you provide.
+If you get in touch with us yourself – whether that’s by phone, email, post or in person – we’ll collect and store the personal information you provide.
 That information and anything else you tell us will be handled securely.
 Only what is needed to deal with your enquiry will be passed on internally.
-We do ask that you don’t include sensitive personal information in any communication unless it’s directly relevant, to make it easier for you and us jointly to protect you.
-We keep contact information for five years.
+If you wish to support our work or receive updates, your details will be added to our supporter database, Donorfy, and – if you have consented – to our email mailing list.
+We’ll keep a record of our communications with you on our supporter database; this will be used to tailor your experience and ensure you hear about what is important to you.

 We only use temporary cookies for website analytics.
 Our website will work fine if you have “do not track” switched on or have third-party cookies completely disabled.
 You can learn about cookies and how to control them at www.aboutcookies.org.